What is biodegradable packaging?

 The most important benefit of biodegradable packaging is the potential to reduce overall waste in the food industry.
 Instead of discarding tons of plastic to languish in landfills for decades, biodegradable food packaging naturally and completely degrades.

-Returns to nature within
+Returns to nature within a set time

 Certified compostable packaging, such as TIPA, is designed to biodegrade under regulated conditions within a standard time-period.
 Packaging that is certified as biodegradable will break down typically within a year in home compost bins, and within 3 to 6 months in industrial composting environments.